denniskuczynski/beanstalkd_view/README.md

 (This will use the vegas gem to launch the Sinatra app on an available port.)

 Alternatively, a Rackup file is provided.
-To use: cd into the beanstalkd_view directory and execute the rackup command.
+To use: cd into the beanstalkd_view directory and execute:

+rackup

 Screenshot
 ------------------------